 Cast: Peter Ketnath.
 João Miguel.
 Veronica Cavalcanti.
 Irandhir Santos.
 Daniela Câmara.
 Francisco Figueiredo.
 Osvaldo Mil.

 “Cinema, Aspirins and Vultures Movie (2005) Review” endnotes

 Brazil’s submission for the Best Foreign Language Film Academy Award, Cinema, Aspirins and Vultures failed to receive a nomination.

 João Miguel and Peter Ketnath Cinema, Aspirins and Vultures image: Dezenove Filmes | Rec Produtores Associados.

-“Cinema, Aspirins and Vultures: Brazilian Road Movie More Than ‘Exotica’ Showcase” last updated in September 2021.
+“Cinema, Aspirins and Vultures: More Than an ‘Exotica’ Showcase” last updated in September 2021.